 The inflation component of an I bond’s rate is based on the Consumer Price Index for all Urban Consumers (CPI-U).
 The CPI is a broad measure of what consumers living in urban U.S. cities pay for a wide range of goods and services — items like food, cars, gas, and healthcare.
 The U.S. Bureau of Labor Statistics (BLS) publishes the CPI twelve times a year.
 Each release includes a bevy of data (read their most recent release), including the latest inflation rates.

-As for the next November 2023 to April 2024 period, the Treasury will use the two CPI’s from March 2023 (301.836) and September 2023 (not yet known) to calculate the next semiannual inflation rate.
+As for the next May to October 2024 period, the Treasury will use the two CPI’s from September 2023 (307.789) and March 2024 (not yet known) to calculate the next semiannual inflation rate.
 It and the Treasury’s fixed rate, if any, will get plugged into the formula to set the I bond’s next earnings or composite rate.

 Finding Values of I Bonds